aqxiy/the-moon-cipher/README.md

 1. Pilates
 2. Foundation Training with/without on minor incline.
 3. Pacing and shuffling with varied body tilts and foot outward anglings.
 4. Varied angle and grip technique + position with long dowel rod.

-## Extended Tutorial
-Hi.
-I'd like to share my approach to treating scoliosis, generally as a spinal cord defect erroneously altering bodily alignment and spinal curvature.
-I believe a collective of these can.

-The existing modalities compatible with my understanding of the condition are:

-1. Foundation Training, including at minor incline.
-2. Pilates.
-3. Core Strengthening and Stabilization exercises.
+5. Core Strengthening and Stabilization exercises.
 Often, it's completely fine to take a generic core strengthening and/or stabilization exercise from Google and modify by tensing/engaging core throughout, particularly the transversus abdominus, which when correctly modified can serve to provide steady relief.
 That's aligned with what my PT for Schroth suggested.
+You can engage your core reliably in a few ways.

+-- Otherwise & further, the incorporation of 2/3 - 3/4 ratio range to rep counts (mostly 5/7, 7/10) with rotate 180 & lightly say "ok" between sets where ratio range is applied

+## Extended Tutorial
 You can engage your core reliably in a few ways:

 *Instructions:*